learn-co-curriculum/dsc-model-fit-linear-regression/README.md

 ## Summary

 Congrats!
-In this lesson, you learned about how you can perform selection methods using p-values and adjusted R-squared.
+In this lesson, you learned about how you can perform feature selection using stepwise selection methods and recursive feature elimination.